Jadgptw/rs-go-hexal/README.md

 # rs-go-hexal

+## Link to current version of the site(in progress) https://jadgptw.github.io/rs-go-hexal/

 ## Terms of Reference

 Fully responsive layout is not required.
 “Interactive“ means effects or animations depending on user's actions, like on hover or on click.